Massacres of Poles in Volhynia and Eastern Galicia: Polish casualties

 The death toll among civilians murdered during the Volhynia Massacre is still being researched.
-At least 10% of ethnic Poles in Volhynia were killed by the UPA.
-Accordingly, "Polish casualties comprised about 1% of the prewar population of Poles on territories where the UPA was active and 0.2% of the entire ethnically Polish population in Ukraine and Poland". Łossowski emphasizes that documentation is far from conclusive, as in numerous cases, no survivors were later able to testify.
+At least 10% of ethnic Poles in Volhynia were killed by the UPA, according to Ivan Katchanovski, and thus "Polish casualties comprised about 1% of the prewar population of Poles on territories where the UPA was active and 0.2% of the entire ethnically Polish population in Ukraine and Poland". Łossowski emphasizes that documentation is far from conclusive, as in numerous cases, no survivors were later able to testify.

 The Soviet and German invasions of prewar eastern Poland, the UPA massacres, and the postwar Soviet expulsions of Poles contributed to the virtual elimination of a Polish presence in the region.
 Those who remained left Volhynia, mostly for the neighbouring province of Lublin.
 After the war, the survivors moved further west to the territories of Lower Silesia.
 Polish orphans from Volhynia were kept in several orphanages, with the largest of them around Kraków.
 Several former Polish villages in Volhynia and Eastern Galicia no longer exist, and those that remain are in ruins.